NohaFahmi/Coursera-Web-Design-for-Everybody-Capstone-Project/README.md

 # Coursera-Web-Design-for-Everybody-Capstone-Project
-This is a repository for the Portfolio Project (designed from scratch) of [Web Design For Everybody Specialization on Coursera (University of Michigan)] (https://www.coursera.org/specializations/web-design).
+This is a repository for the Portfolio Project (designed from scratch) of [Web Design For Everybody Specialization on Coursera (University of Michigan)](https://www.coursera.org/specializations/web-design).

 ## About this Specialization
 This Specialization covers how to write syntactically correct HTML5 and CSS3, and how to create interactive web experiences with JavaScript.